On Distributionally Robust Multistage Convex Optimization: New Algorithms and Complexity Analysis: Algorithms and Complexity Analysis

-We prove the following complexity upper bounds for the Seq-DDP algorithm (Theorem \ref{thm:SDDPComplexityBound}) and the NDDP algorithm (Theorem \ref{thm:NDDPComplexityBound}). \begin{theorem}\ Suppose the state spaces $\calX_t\subset\bbR^{d_t}$ are contained in balls, each with diameter $D_t>0$.
-Then for the Seq-DDP algorithm (Algorithm~\ref{alg:SequentialDualDP}), the total number of subproblem oracle evaluations $\NumEval_\SDDP$ before termination is bounded by
+We prove the following complexity upper bounds for the CDDP algorithm (Theorem \ref{thm:CDDPComplexityBound}) and the NDDP algorithm (Theorem \ref{thm:NDDPComplexityBound}). \begin{theorem} Suppose the state spaces \(\calX_t\subset\bbR^{d_t}\) are contained in balls, each with diameter \(D_t>0\).
+Then for the CDDP algorithm (Algorithm~\ref{alg:ConsecutiveDualDP}), the total number of subproblem oracle evaluations \(\NumEval_\CDDP\) before termination is bounded by

-\end{theorem} \begin{proof} We prove by showing that for any approximation gap vector $\delta$ satisfying $\epsilon=\delta_1>\delta_2>\cdots>\delta_T=0$, the largest iteration index $i$ is bounded by
+\end{theorem} \begin{proof} We prove by showing that for any approximation gap vector \(\delta\) satisfying \(\epsilon=\delta_1>\delta_2>\cdots>\delta_T=0\), the largest iteration index \(i\) is bounded by

-We claim that each iteration $i\in\bbN$ must lie in either of the following two cases: \begin{compactenum} \item the initial stage step has $\gamma_1^{i}\le\epsilon$; or \item the $i$-th forward step is in the index set $i\in\calI_t(\delta)$ for some stage $t<T$. \end{compactenum} To see the claim, suppose that the iteration $i\in\bbN$ is not in the first case.
-Then we have $\gamma_1^i>\epsilon$ and by convention $\gamma_T^i=0\le\delta_T$.
-Therefore, there exists a stage $t<T$ such that $\gamma_t^i>\delta_t$ while $\gamma_{t+1}^i\le\delta_{t+1}$, which is the second case.
-Note that when the first case happens, we have $\UB-\LB\le\gamma_1^i\le\epsilon$ and thus the Seq-DDP algorithm terminates.
-By Lemma~\ref{lemma:FiniteIndexSet}, the second case can only happen at most $\sum_{t=1}^{T-1}\abs{\calI_t(\delta)}$ times, proving the bound~\eqref{eq:SDDPIterationBound}.
-The theorem then follows from the fact that in each Seq-DDP iteration, the subproblem oracle is evaluated $T$ times and one additional evaluation of the initial stage subproblem oracle is needed for checking the termination criterion. \end{proof}
+We claim that each iteration \(i\in\bbN\) must lie in either of the following two cases: \begin{compactenum} \item the initial stage step has \(\gamma_1^{i}\le\epsilon\); or \item the \(i\)-th forward step is in the index set \(i\in\calI_t(\delta)\) for some stage \(t<T\). \end{compactenum} To see the claim, suppose that the iteration \(i\in\bbN\) is not in the first case.
+Then we have \(\gamma_1^i>\epsilon\) and by convention \(\gamma_T^i=0\le\delta_T\).
+Therefore, there exists a stage \(t<T\) such that \(\gamma_t^i>\delta_t\) while \(\gamma_{t+1}^i\le\delta_{t+1}\), which is the second case.
+Note that when the first case happens, we have \(\UB-\LB\le\gamma_1^i\le\epsilon\) and thus the CDDP algorithm terminates.
+By Lemma~\ref{lemma:FiniteIndexSet}, the second case can only happen at most \(\sum_{t=1}^{T-1}\abs{\calI_t(\delta)}\) times, proving the bound~\eqref{eq:CDDPIterationBound}.
+The theorem then follows from the fact that in each CDDP iteration, the subproblem oracle is evaluated \(T+1\) times with the additional evaluation of the initial stage subproblem oracle for checking the termination criterion. \end{proof}